GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Standard'>Standard</A><BR>Standard: A Standard is issued by a standardization orgization, e.g ISO, OMG.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Standard'>Standard</A><BR>Standard: An international standard is a technical standard developed by one or more international standards organizations.
+International standards are available for consideration and use worldwide.<BR></html>

-E.g. JPEG, ISO 15288.<BR></html>
+## SAF_StandardSuperseding

+### Icon
+*none*

+### Documentation
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SDTsupersedingSDT'>SDTsupersedingSDT</A><BR>SDTsupersedingSDT: Specifies the fact that a standard supersedes one or more other standards.<BR></html>

 ## SAF_StandardizationOrganization